-- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2018, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2019, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Benefit payments and contributions were assumed to be made at the middle of the year.

-NOTE 8: DEFINED BENEFIT OTHER POST EMPLOYMENT BENEFIT (OPEB) PLAN (Continued)
+NOTE 8: DEFINED BENEFIT OTHER POST EMPLOYMENT BENEFIT (OPEB)PLAN (Continued)